 This is a solution for key issue #1 "Identifying the Human User of a Subscription".

 6.6.2 Description

+6.6.2.0 General

 In this solution, it is assumed that the User Identifier intending to use any allowed UE is authenticated and authorized by using other solutions for KI#2.

+This solution proposes two options when any user other than the subscriber of the UE is activated:

+- Option#1: SMS is provided for the active user instead of the subscriber of the UE.

+- Option#2: SMS is provided neither for the active user nor for the subscriber of the UE.